arlowatts/light-control/README.md

 # light-control
-A Mitsuba 3 scene to model a controllable lighting device
+A Mitsuba 3 scene to model a controllable lighting device.